Stephanie Burns

 Stephanie is an interdisciplinary researcher, with interests across the fields of psychology, education and peace studies.
 Her work has examined intergroup relations in post-conflict societies, particularly the roles of schools and contact-based interventions in promoting social cohesion.
 Most recently, she has worked as part of the team from the Centre for Identity and Intergroup Relations (School of Psychology, QUB) conducting the evaluation of the PEACE IV Objective 2.1 Children and Young People (14-24) Programme in Northern Ireland and the border region of the Republic of Ireland ("Peace4Youth").
 She is particularly interested in issues of identity, multiculturalism and respect for diversity (her PhD focussed on understandings of the concept of ‘respect for diversity’ and its measurement); shared & collaborative models of education; inclusivity in education, educational outcomes in contexts of adversity, and inequalities in education (at primary, secondary, and tertiary levels); and the promotion of community participation and voice (particularly for children and young people, and widening participation in higher education).
 Her research therefore contributes towards UN Sustainable Development Goals 4 (Quality Education) and 16 (Peace, Justice, and Strong Institutions).

-As a mixed methods researcher, Stephanie has employed a range of methodologies during her career, including interviews, focus groups and creative methods with children and adults; cross-sectional, longitudinal, and secondary data analysis; and psychometric scale development and factor analysis.
+As a mixed methods researcher, Stephanie has employed a range of methodologies during her career.
+In her qualitative work, she has conducted interviews, focus groups and creative methods of data collection (including photovoice and drawings) with children and adults, and has experience of employing a range of qualitative analysis techniques.
+She is also experienced in designing cross-sectional and longitudinal survey studies; secondary data analysis; and psychometric scale development and factor analysis.

 Teaching